 So, is it safe?
 As with propylene glycol, you’ll find vegetable glycerin in a plethora of household items, such as sweeteners, baked goods, toothpaste, bubble baths and hand creams.
 Toxicity studies have found minimal risk when it comes to VG and it’s a possible alternative for those who have an allergy to PG e-liquids.

-Starting at 0% nicotine, these 100% VG liquids put the emphasis on both flavour and vapour production.
+Starting at 0% nicotine, with 3 nicotine strength (6mg, 12mg & 18mg) these VG liquids put the emphasis on both flavour and vapour production.
 Here are just a few of the features:

 What about a PG/VG blend?